CivicActions/civicactions.com/src/content/case-studies/new-case-study.md

 - Solr
 - AWS Kubernetes

-approach_image: {
+approach_image:
-  url: 'LINCS_1.jpg',
+  url: 'WECMS_DESIGN_featured.jpg'
-  caption: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Donec eros eros, efficitur ac libero in, venenatis efficitur libero.
-Vivamus ullamcorper non nisl eget faucibus.',
-  alt: 'Redesigned LINCS website on laptop and mobile' }
+  alt: 'Design mock-up for Medicare Part D'
+  caption: 'Our proposed design included a guidance wizard for personalized exploration of medical benefits.'

 approach_text: !md |
   Within the time constraint for this compressed agile design sprint, we conducted lean versions of the activities we would normally do to make sure the site was effective for Medicare recipients.
 Daily collaboration among all team members, from Design to DevOps to Developers, allowed us to quickly test and iterate on every step.
 We used [Drupal](https://www.drupal.org/industries/government) as our preferred open source platform and the [CMS design system](https://design.cms.gov/), which builds on the U.S. Web Design System.
 Together, these tools provide a solid foundation for accessible [government websites](https://medium.com/civicactions/4-ways-to-improve-government-accessibility-through-open-source-8e20fabc7281) — a key goal for agencies like CMS that serve diverse and aging populations.
 Human Centered Design played a critical role in our process of building a site that would be intuitive and useful to older Americans seeking information about their drug coverage options.

 approach_sections:

-- {
-    title: "Discovery",
-    text: "The Department of Education needed help consolidating and updating the collection of websites for the Literacy and Information Communication System (LINCS), which supports adult education practitioners in their goal of helping adult learners transition to post-secondary education and 21st-century jobs",
+  - title: "Understand the needs"
+    text: !md |
+      We talked to real Medicare beneficiaries to understand the challenges they faced in navigating the site.
+Based on what they said, we created a [key persona](https://drive.google.com/file/d/19f_pUBSrIRxDJdnvNa4uROiP_QwQKWoh/view?usp=sharing) to drive our scenario-based approach —  ensuring that our work solved real problems and created value for users.
+We also evaluated the existing site to see how well it met [standards for usability](https://www.nngroup.com/articles/ten-usability-heuristics/).
+    image:
+      url: "WECMS_DESIGN_1.jpg"
+      alt: "Key persona example"
+      caption: 'Our key persona "Sam" reflected what real Medicare users think and feel as they use the site.'

+  - title: "Offer customized guidance"
+    text: !md |
+      To help visitors feel comfortable navigating complex information about benefits coverage, we created several experience options for them to choose from.
+They could explore the site on their own, use the guidance wizard, or ask questions of the interactive chat bot.
+We also improved the Search function to deliver more relevant results.
+    image:
+      url: "WECMS_DESIGN_2.jpg"
+      alt: "Graphic of user research results"
+      caption: "User research revealed what was working well and what could be improved."

+  - title: "Clear the path to success"
+    text: !md |
+      We focused on removing obstacles to help more people successfully find the information they needed.
+This was done through intuitive navigation and labels, scannable and actionable content, and a refreshed, accessible design.
+We tested our solutions with users and iterated based on their feedback.
-    image: {
+    image:
-      url: "LINCS_2.jpg",
+      url: "WECMS_DESIGN_3.jpg"
-      alt: "placeholder alt text",
-      caption: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Donec eros eros, efficitur ac libero in, venenatis efficitur libero."
-    }
-}
+      alt: "Diagram of the user journey through the website"
+      caption: "We focused on removing obstacles so beneficiaries could easily find impotant and relevant information."

 approach_index: false

 outcome_text: "The Department of Education needed help consolidating and updating the collection of websites for the Literacy and Information Communication System (LINCS)."

 outcomes:

-  - {
+  - title: Research-based solution
-  icon: ../icons/training.svg,
+    icon: ../icons/training.svg
-  title: Modernized and consolidated systems,
-  caption: 'We used U.S. Web Design Standards to make the new LINCS sites easy to navigate and mobile friendly.
-The streamlined design allows educators to quickly find the courses and resources they need.', }
-  - {
+    caption: !md |
+      Because we spoke to Medicare recipients and validated our proposed solutions with them, CMS knows that real user needs will be met with the redesigned site, helping people access benefits more easily.

+  - title: Consistent online experience
-  icon: ../icons/training.svg,
+    icon: ../icons/training.svg
-  title: Modernized and consolidated systems,
-  caption: 'We used U.S. Web Design Standards to make the new LINCS sites easy to navigate and mobile friendly.
-The streamlined design allows educators to quickly find the courses and resources they need.', }
-  - {
+    caption: !md |
+      Medicare.gov visitors deserve a consistent experience across all parts of the site, on any device.
+Our design uses a mobile-first approach and a color palette that provides smooth transitions between pages.

+  - title: Accessible healthcare services
-  icon: ../icons/training.svg,
+    icon: ../icons/training.svg
-  title: Modernized and consolidated systems,
-  caption: 'We used U.S. Web Design Standards to make the new LINCS sites easy to navigate and mobile friendly.
-The streamlined design allows educators to quickly find the courses and resources they need.', }
-  - {
+    caption: !md |
+      The prototype is compliant with [Section 508](https://www.section508.gov/blog/accessibility-news-the-section-508-Update), using intuitive design and clear language to make complex medical insurance information easily accessible by the broadest possible representation of the public.

+  - title: Data to help others
-  icon: ../icons/training.svg,
+    icon: ../icons/training.svg
-  title: Modernized and consolidated systems,
-  caption: 'We used U.S. Web Design Standards to make the new LINCS sites easy to navigate and mobile friendly.
-The streamlined design allows educators to quickly find the courses and resources they need.', }
-  - {
+    caption: !md |
+      Doctors, app developers, health information curators, and others can pull valuable Medicare data for their own use through the API integration we created using the JSON:API that is part of Drupal core.

+  - title: Simplified content management
-  icon: ../icons/training.svg,
+    icon: ../icons/training.svg
+    caption: !md |
+      The prototype showed how CMS staff can more easily get the right information to the right people using templates and workflows in Drupal, customized for the agency’s various departments and content needs.

-  title: Modernized and consolidated systems,
+  - title: Efficient and reliable technology
-  caption: 'We used U.S. Web Design Standards to make the new LINCS sites easy to navigate and mobile friendly.
-The streamlined design allows educators to quickly find the courses and resources they need.', }
-  - {
-  icon: ../icons/training.svg,
+    icon: ../icons/training.svg
-  title: Modernized and consolidated systems,
-  caption: 'We used U.S. Web Design Standards to make the new LINCS sites easy to navigate and mobile friendly.
-The streamlined design allows educators to quickly find the courses and resources they need.', }
+    caption: !md |
+      We built the prototype using the same Agile and DevOps practices that we would on a larger scale — with streamlined workflows that allow us to build, test, and deploy new code quickly and securely.

 tags: []